-We now study the local stability of Algorithm 1 around its equilibrium point, which is the LASSO solution.
+In this section, we study the local stability of Algorithm 1 around its equilibrium point, which is the LASSO solution.
 We first discuss conditions under which our analysis is valid, and then show that Algorithm 1 is locally stable under these conditions.